anchitaaghag/Codon-Optimization-for-Biopharming/README.md

 * This project is part of my major reasearch project (BINF 6999) to fullfill the requirements of the Master of Bioinformatics degree (University of Guelph, ON, Canada).
 Project Duration: May 2022 - August 2022.
 * I would like to thank my advisors, Drs.
 Cossar, Geddes-McAlister, and Hamilton-Wright for their support and advice.
 See also the "Advisors" section above.
-* Dr. Jason McAlister - for assistance with technical aspects (i.e. viewing GitHub repositories )
+* Dr. Jason McAlister - [jmcalist](https://github.com/jmcalist) for assistance with technical aspects (i.e. viewing GitHub repositories )
 * Ben Muselius - for help in interpreting figures and conducting statistical analysis on codon usages
-* JGM Lab Members - for their feedback and advice during practice presentations
+* Geddes-McAlister Lab Members - for their feedback and advice during practice presentations
-* Hat tip to anyone whose code was used
-* Inspiration
-* etc

 ## Template & License Credit